-BiographyAs a neurosurgeon-scientist, Dr. Cahill's clinical practice is focused on the care of brain tumor patients, improving national clinical trials of therapy for these patients, and optimizing the training of neurosurgical residents to diagnose and treat these cancers.
+BiographyAs a neurosurgeon-scientist, Dr. Cahill's clinical practice is focused on the care of brain tumor patients, improving national clinical trials of therapy for these patients, and training neurosurgical residents in the diagnosis and treatment of these cancers.

-Dr. Cahill was born and raised in Connecticut, attending Yale College and then Johns Hopkins Medical School in Baltimore, receiving his MD/PhD degrees in 2001.
-He completed neurosurgery residency training at the Massachusetts General Hospital.
-His first academic position (Assistant Professor) was in the practice of neurosurgical oncology at MD Anderson Cancer Center in Houston.
-He was then recruited to re-join the faculty of the MGH Brain Tumor Center in 2011, where he is currently in active practice.
-He sees patients in the Yawkey Center for Outpatient Care, and oversees the Translational Brain Tumor Genomics laboratory located in the Simches Research Building.
+Dr. Cahill was born and raised in Connecticut, attending Yale College and then moving to Baltimore to Johns Hopkins Medical School, receiving his MD/PhD degrees in 2001.
+His PhD was in Human Genetics, under advisors Drs.
+Ken Kinzler and Bert Vogelstein.
+He completed neurosurgery residency training at the Massachusetts General Hospital in 2008, and was a postdoctoral fellow in the laboratory of Dr. David Louis.
+He joined the faculty of the MGH Brain Tumor Center in 2011, where he is currently in active practice.
+He sees patients in the Yawkey Center for Outpatient Care, and his research laboratory is located in the Simches Research Building Brain Tumor Research Center.

-Dr. Cahill lives in Boston with his wife Jennifer and their five sons.
+Dr. Cahill and his wife Jennifer spend their free time raising their five sons.

 ResearchDr.
 Cahill's laboratory-based research effort aims to identify the molecular genetic alterations that underlie the development, progression and treatment resistance of brain tumors.
 By understanding the mechanism by which tumor genome alterations drive the growth of these cancers, therapeutic strategies can be designed to improve outcomes for these patients.